Dreddsparc/hello-world/README.md

 Future additions:
     After much study and hair pulling trial and error I suppose,
-    1. A button to let you get a new greeting rather than closing the window are running the program over and over. (cause that just got boring quick.)
+    1. A button to let you get a new greeting rather than closing the window and running the program over and over. (cause that just got boring quick.)
     2. Jeez man!
 Lemme get 1. out of the way first!